princeofshanghai/pcc-design/docs/tasks/epic-2-tasks.md

 - [x] **4.6: Implement Expandable Price & Tax View**
     - [x] 4.6.1: Make the rows in `SkuListTable.tsx` expandable.
     - [x] 4.6.2: Create a `PriceDetailView.tsx` component to render inside the expanded row.
-    - [x] 4.6.3: Add an "Effective Date" column to the `SkuListTable` with user-friendly date formatting.
+    - [x] 4.6.3: Add a "Validity" column to the `SkuListTable` with user-friendly date formatting.
     - [x] 4.6.4: The `PriceDetailView` must display a list of all `Price Points` (currency and amount).
     - [x] 4.6.5: Add a section to the expanded view that only appears if a SKU has overrides and lists them clearly.